1+O(1) asymptotics for loop percolation in five and higher dimensions: Results

 \section{Results}

-The measure $\P=\P_\alpha$ is defined in the introduction, an alternative construction is given in Section~\ref{sec:bacl}.
-Write $\Ccal_0$ for the cluster of open edges that intersect the origin.
-We define the relevant critical parameter $\alpha_\#$ as
+The measure $\P=\P_\alpha$ is defined in the Introduction; an alternative construction is given in Section~\ref{sec:bacl}.
+Write $\Ccal_0$ for the cluster of vertices connected to the origin via open edges \textit{including the origin itself}, so that $\Ccal_0$ always contains the origin.
+Define the relevant critical parameter $\alpha_\#$ as